JJSax/Tablua/README.md

 Extends Lua's default tables with additional functionalities.
 Enhances table operations for cleaner and more efficient code.

+### minHeap.lua:
+Implements a heap data structure.
+Efficiently get the smallest element from a group of items.

 ## Getting Started
 ### Installation